thornoar/pshash/documentation/main.typ

   where $n$ is the spread of the elevated choice function $ech (conf, -)$, while $T$ is a fixed argument shift function.
 ]

 In other words, the merged choice function selects $N$ lists from the configuration via $ech$, and then merges them together using $mg^N$.
-We have therefore solved our first problem --- the password resulting from this new hash function will have different categories of characters mixed together.
+We have therefore solved our first problem --- the password resulting from this new pseudo-hash function will have different categories of characters mixed together.
 What is more important, there is no information lost in the process, which is illustrated by the following proposition:

 #prop[
   Let $conf$ be a source configuration of length $N$.
 The following lower bound takes place for the spread of the merged choice function: